BillmanH/exoplanets/infra/ARM/arm_template_notes.md

 az account set --subscription $Env:subscription cd $Env:abspath
 ```
 That should label the subscription and the name.
 Then you just run the resources. **NOTE** see the `build_az.ps1` for the steps as they are actually run.
+When I run that script, I don't run the entire thing.
+I copy/paste chuncks into repl and run them individually to test things out.
+The coments in the script should walk you through the process.
 ```
 az deployment group create --resource-group $resourceGroupName --template-file "infra/ARM/template.json" --parameters "infra/ARM/parameters.json"
 ```
+**NOTE** you will need to provide the `parameters.json` yourself.
+It's where the secrets are and is in the gitignore.

+## Keys and passwords
+For rback roles and env vars there is a `.key` file that is in the gitignore.
+It is json shaped.